1746 Brouwer: Classification and orbit

-Brouwer is a member of the Hilda family, a large group that orbits in resonance with the gas giant Jupiter and are thought to originate from the Kuiper belt.
+Brouwer is a member of the Hilda family (001), an asteroid family within the dynamical Hilda group, a large group that orbits in resonance with the gas giant Jupiter and are thought to originate from the Kuiper belt.
 Brouwer orbits the Sun at a distance of 3.1–4.8 AU once every 7 years and 10 months (2,865 days).
 Its orbit has an eccentricity of 0.21 and an inclination of 8° with respect to the ecliptic.